carlogithub/Presentazioni/PITCHME.md

 <br><br>

-1. This is an excellent project which bring together a community of experts working on a topic that is often overlooked
+1. Indices is an excellent project which bring together a community of experts working on a topic that is often overlooked
 1. I do have a number of questions and a few comments/recommendations to be discussed with you.
-1. I here represent the external advisory board by the view expressed in these slides are only mine
+1. Whilst I  represent the external advisory board but the view expressed in these slides are only mine
 <br><br>

 ---?include=template/md/sidebar/PITCHME.md